Startup Business Ideas for Students

 Launching a YouTube channel is next up on our list of startup business ideas for students.
 YouTube has billions of subscribers worldwide, which means the platform offers a great opportunity for new channels and video content.
 Starting your own video channel can represent another form of blogging (called “vlogging”) or provide a space for you to teach a skill or share a hobby.
 If you have a passion for ceramics, for example, you could start an entire channel about your process from clay to kiln.

 Social media platforms focus on making connections, and YouTube is no exception.
 Every industry or hobby has the potential to connect with thousands of YouTube subscribers, which you could parlay into a lucrative business venture.
+Especially considering the average YouTuber in the US makes $33 per hour on average.

 14. Review Website